ssh-monitor - terminal-based SSH monitoring tool.

 I need to maintain more than 20 physical servers at work.
 I connect to them via SSH and have to access each one individually to check CPU usage, disk usage, GPU usage, etc.

-This process is time-consuming and doesn't scale well.
-I needed a better solution.
+This process is time-consuming and doesn't scale well, so I built a tool to handle it.

 Introducing ssh-monitor

-ssh-monitor is a terminal-based tool I built to solve this exact problem.
-It automatically discovers SSH hosts from your config and provides real-time system metrics in an interactive terminal interface.
+ssh-monitor is a terminal tool that discovers SSH hosts from your config and shows real-time metrics in an interactive view.

 Installation

-1. Start SSH agent and add your keys:
+Start the SSH agent and add your keys:

 ssh-agent